 Reschedule Project From Start or Finish Date

-This topic shows how to reschedule a project from the project start/finish date using Aspose.Tasks for C++.
+This topic shows how to reschedule a project from the project start/finish date using Aspose.Tasks for Java.

-We can recalculate dates from finish date by setting the project finish date and then invoking Task.Recalculate().
-Rescheduling is made faster by the public method Project.CalcSlacks().
+We can recalculate dates from the finish date by setting the project finish date and then invoking the Project.recalculate() method.
 You can calculate tasks slacks based on their early/late dates.

 - If the Boolean input parameter is set to true, the method updates only those tasks to 100% complete that have finish dates before the specified completed-through date.